 It’s a shift that public service organizations helped set in motion with rapid pivots to keep operating during the height of the pandemic.
 But even as organizations around the world embraced these and other pivots to keep moving, they usually didn’t have time to appreciate the larger ramifications of the shift.

 As they move forward into this new future of work, public service enterprises face two key realities.

 Remote employees have spent a year experiencing the flexibility and benefits of working from home; they’re increasingly reluctant to return to offices.
 And there’s evidence that remote work can support long-term needs, with 74% of respondents saying they believe productivity improved or stayed the same during the pandemic.

 Effective strategies to support this new reality are now critical for meeting public service missions.
 Some individuals and families may still need more of a traditional "human touch" – whether interacting in person or via remote technologies.

 The good news?
 Downsizing the real estate footprint can help governments address fiscal challenges.
 What’s more, the talent pool is also significantly larger when public employees are not required to live in the seat of government.

 Virtual work, real outcomes

-Three years from now, successful government organisations will be the ones that resisted the urge to race everyone back to the office in favour of rethinking their workforce model – balancing workforce benefits and mission outcomes.
-The most effective public service organisations will be physically distributed, creatively connected, empowered by technology and able to innovate from anywhere.
+Three years from now, successful government organizations will be the ones that resisted the urge to race everyone back to the office in favour of rethinking their workforce model – balancing workforce benefits and mission outcomes.
+The most effective public service organizations will be physically distributed, creatively connected, empowered by technology and able to innovate from anywhere.